ryanradder11/Cell-8/README.md

 ## Credits

-- Built upon [ryanradder11/chip8-emulator](https://github.com/ryanradder11/chip8-emulator) — its CHIP-8 interpreter core was ported here as-is onto PS3 hardware.
+- Built upon [ryanradder11/chip8-emulator](https://github.com/ryanradder11/chip8-emulator), its CHIP-8 interpreter core was ported here as-is onto PS3 hardware.
-- Shout out to [Timendus/chip8-test-suite](https://github.com/Timendus/chip8-test-suite) — their test ROMs were used throughout development to track down interpreter bugs, and are preloaded with the emulator for further development purposes.
+- Shout out to [Timendus/chip8-test-suite](https://github.com/Timendus/chip8-test-suite), their test ROMs were used throughout development to track down interpreter bugs, and are preloaded with the emulator for further development purposes.
 - Built with [PSL1GHT](https://github.com/ps3dev/PSL1GHT).

+## Releases

+Prebuilt `.pkg` files are published on the [Releases page](https://github.com/ryanradder11/Cell-8/releases/), download the latest one and install it directly in RPCS3 or on a jailbroken PS3, no build step required.

 ## License